 Types of Hiking Trails

-When looking for a trail to hike, information is going to be key to determine how hard a hike may be.
+When looking for a trail to hike, information is going to be key to determining how hard a hike may be.

 Guides will through out elevation, duration, what to pack, and what kind of trail the hike will be.

 In this post, I’ll break down the three major types of trails and what to expect from them so that when you see them pop up on guides, you’ll have a better understanding of what they mean.

 The three major types of trails include Loop, Point to Point (also referred to as a through hike), and In and Out (also referred to as out and back).

 We will “tag” the hiking trails on our site with the trail type so if you are looking for a specific trail type in an area, this will help you identify trails of interest.

 A Loop Trail is just that, a giant loop.